Gr33nCamper/Paul-s-Website/YRS/2024/SPR/MR.md

 Quiet study hall.
 This isn't awkward at all.

-Burned all my pencil lead and used nearly all my paper.
-In the classroom until 11p finishing M171A HW6 (I was going insane)
+Burned all my pencil lead and nearly all my paper.
+Was in the classroom until 11p finishing M171A HW6.
+You don't know how many Quadratinis and jolly ranchers I ate.
+(I was losing my sanity)

 &nbsp;